Written byAmanda Wong

 - File system errors.
 If there is a RAW file system or an incompatible one, Windows will fail to directly format it in File Explorer.

 - Bad sectors.
 Bad quality, excessive defragmentation, or falsely unplugging the USB drive may cause bad sectors.
 In case there exists a number of bad sectors on the USB or SD card, it will also block you from formatting the disk.
+Read to know how to repair bad sectors.

 - Virus attack or malware infection.
 Viruses and malware usually rewrite the files stored on the drive and make the drive function abnormally. it may cause the Windows to fail to format the drive.